stuffrabbit/WKPullToDismiss/README.md

 ```swift
 pullToDismiss = WKPullToDismiss(viewController: self, dismissView: view)
 ```
 If you pass `UIScrollView` as `dismissView` parameter, the scrollviews `UIPanGestureRecognizer` will be used to trigger the dismissal.
-Otherwise, a new `UIPanGestureRecognizer` will be created and added to the `dismissal` view.
+Otherwise, a new `UIPanGestureRecognizer` will be created and added to the `dismissView`.
 Make sure that other gesture recognizers do not interfere.
 Additionally, make sure to hold a reference to this object in your view controller.

 **Important**: The object `WKPullToDismiss` will set itself as the transitioning delegate of the passed viewcontroller upon initialization.
 There is no more action required.
-If you have multiple transitions to handle and want  read the chapter [Custom transitioning delegate](#custom-transitioning-delegate).
+However, in case you have multiple transitions to handle and want to set a custom transitionin delegate, read the chapter [Custom transitioning delegate](#custom-transitioning-delegate).

 ## Advanced